Radiation Therapy

 If you notice any of the above signs or symptoms, notify your doctor.

-Low White Blood Cell Count or Neutropenia – White blood cells (WBCs) are the cells that travel throughout your body and help to fight off infection.
+White blood cells (WBCs) are the cells that travel throughout your body and help to fight off infection.
 White blood cells are produced in the bone marrow.
 When your chemotherapy kills your cancer cells it also kills some of your normal cells such as your white blood cells.
 WBCs live for a very short amount of time, sometimes just hours after leaving the bone marrow.
 If your white blood cell count is going to drop after chemotherapy, it will occur 8 to 12 days afterwards.